webscreens/screen-enumeration/security_and_privacy.md

 automatically arrange its windows in the optimal layout.
-For example, a slide show presentation application could automatically allocate the presentation to the largest external display, the speaker notes to the next largest display, and the presentation controls to the built-in display when the user clicks the "Present" button.
+For example, a slide show presentation application could automatically allocate the presentation to the largest external display, the speaker notes to the next largest display, and the presentation controls to the built-in display when the user clicks a "Present" button.

 The following are new display properties that would help the application better